IgorKrupenja/dotfiles/README.md

 ## Introduction

 A repository to store some of my dotfiles.
-Both macOS and Linux are supported.
+Primarily for macOS, limited Ubuntu Server 18.04 support.

 ## Requirements